 What is the policy regarding prescription and non-prescription medication?

 Clients may only be given medications prescribed by a physician.
-Your own physician will approve the standing order located in you referral package and Dr. Legge with prescribed medications while you are a resident at Peardonville House.
+Your own physician will approve the standing order located in your referral package and our resident doctor or nurse practitioner will prescribe medications while you are a resident at Peardonville House.
 Please only bring prescriptions for your medications as all medications given to clients must be filled through our pharmacist.
 Do not bring any medications, vitamins, supplements or outside food to Peardonville House as you will not be able to use them while in treatment.
 Peardonville House does not cover the costs of prescription medications.
 Please ensure that you have secured coverage for your medications prior to admission.

 How much spending money will I need while a resident?